Page images

 4. A statement of the extent to which members of the organization under trusteeship have any part in selecting delegates to represent them at union conventions or at other policymaking meetings and in electing the officers of the labor organization which has assumed the trusteeship.

-5. A complete account of the financial status of the trusteed organization at the time the trusteeship went into effect.
-Up-to-date information on matters included in the initial report (except the information listed under No. 5) must be reported to the Secretary of Labor in semiannual reports each 6 months after the initial report is filed, for :o long as the trusteeship remains in effect.
+Up-to-date information on matters included in the initial report (except the information listed under No. 5) must be reported to the Secretary of Labor in semiannual reports each 6 months after the initial report is filed, for so long as the trusteeship remains in effect.

 In addition, the organization imposing a trusteeship must file on behalf of the subordinate organization the annual reports required by Title II and must use the form LM-2 for this purpose.